 After I had several words cut I cut the words apart and played around with the scraps to determine the size each piece should be.
 Using the saw I cut some of the scraps into smaller pieces.
 Each piece got a quick sanding then the negative of the vinyl word cut outs went onto the wood pieces, making sure to get the inside pieces of letters like “e,” “a,” etc.

-I cut a small sponge brush down and dabbed black craft paint (like this paint found on Amazon; affiliate link) onto each word carefully so that no paint ended up outside of the vinyl.
+I cut a small sponge brush down and dabbed black craft paint (like this paint found on Amazon) onto each word carefully so that no paint ended up outside of the vinyl.
 I probably should have taped off the blocks but live and learn right?

 I also gave that drawer bottom a coat of black spray paint.
 The drawer bottom is really thin cheap pressed board.
 So along the bottom of the board I added a piece of scrap that as luck would have it I found that was exactly the same size as the backer board.